-Maybe you’ve been to a surf contest before or maybe you’ve watched one from your computer or maybe you had no idea surfing even had contests.
+Maybe you’ve been to a surf contest before or you’ve watched one from your computer and you had no idea surfing even had contests.
 Regardless of your experience with the contest world, this blog will hopefully inform you of how they work.
-We will divulge information to you on different details such as scoring as well as bring you up to speed on the latest rankings for the Championship World Tour at the professional league.
+We will divulge information to you on different details such as surf lessons, scoring.
+Also in addition, it brings you up to speed on the latest rankings for the Championship World Tour at the professional league.

-In a surf contest, wins and losses are decided by a panel of judges.
+In a surfing contest, panel of judges decided wins and losses.
 Professional surfing contests put athletes in surfer-on-surfer, three-surfer or four-surfer heats.
-The winner of the heat or the two best surfers in each heat, advances through to the next round, in a ladder tournament format.
+After that, the winner of the heat or the two best surfers in each heat, advances through to the next round, in a ladder tournament format.

-5. For each ride, the highest and lowest scores (of the five judges) are discounted, and the surfer is awarded the average of the remaining three scores.
+- For each ride, the highest and lowest scores (of the five judges) are discounted.
+The surfer is awarded the average of the remaining three scores.

 Judging surfing is always a subjective verdict.
-Nevertheless, professional judges make their assessments and throw scores for waves ridden by surfers based on five major criteria.
+Nevertheless, On the basis of surfers, professional judges make their assessments.
+They throw scores for waves ridden which is based on five major criteria.
 Here’s the breakdown of winning a heat:

 The surf contest judging scale can be translated into qualitative terms:

 - 0.00 to 1.90 > Poor Wave Ride